erikdmitchell/advanced-cms/README.md

  			'suppliers' => array()
  		);
  		$mdw_custom_post_types->add_post_types($args);

+### Custom Metaboxes
+	To add meta boxes, use a new instance of the mdw_Meta_Box class.

+	The class utalizes a config parameter to setup everything including the fields.

+	Field Types:
+		* text
+		* textarea

 ### Custom Taxonomies
 	The custom taxonomy class is already called and stored in $mdw_custom_taxonomies.

 	Use $mdw_custom_taxonomies->add_taxonomy($taxonomy,$object_type,$label); to add taxonomies.

 	The parameters:
  		string $taxonomy - the taxonomy name (slug form) string $object_type - name of the object type ie: post,page,custom_post_type